-- Assuming an 85 percent utilization factor given Parcel A's irregular shape covering 0.53 acres should result in 68 spaces. - Parcel B, with trails currently traversing it, is owned by Jonesville Community Schools could potentially be available to the City for park improvements, including parking.
-Although parking is an option for this site, that is not its highest and best use and should be a last resort.
-However, applying the University of Tennessee parking metrics for parcels with obstacles or imperfections given its dense tree cover results in the ability to potentially create 49 parking spaces on its 0.54 acres. - Parcel C, covering 0.50 acres in a rectangular shape, is the site of the former tennis courts and current basketball courts affords a better parking option than Parcel B. To utilize this area as parking the basketball courts will need to be relocated but using the parking metrics described above would yield an additional 75 parking spaces.
+- Parcel B, with trails currently traversing it, is owned by Jonesville Community Schools could potentially be available to the City for park improvements, including parking.
+However, applying the University of Tennessee parking metrics for parcels with obstacles or imperfections given its dense tree cover results in the ability to potentially create 49 parking spaces on its 0.54 acres. - Parcel C, covering 0.50 acres in a rectangular shape, is the site of the former tennis courts and current basketball courts.
+To utilize this area as parking the basketball courts will need to be relocated, and potential future recreation areas reconsidered or eliminated.
+Using the parking metrics described above would yield an additional 75 parking spaces.

 Given the condensed time frames when parking is truly an issue at Wright Street Park serious consideration should be given to the cost versus benefit in financial terms of creating additional parking, as well as the aesthetic considerations for converting Parcel B and to a lesser extent Parcel C to parking.
+In addition, sidewalk extensions could be considered from the public street into Wright Street Park to improve access to on-street parking adjacent to the park.

-Objective 1.3: Improve the Utilization of Parcel F
+Objective 1.3: Create an Entertainment Pavilion/Band Shell (Parcel F)